quapka/sqc-project-plan/README.md

 - usage of 3rd party libraries and code should be limited to the absolute necessity,
 - Rust's compiler is quite pedantic which can lead to handling the errors as crashes (even if meant as a temporary solution).
 However, such unhandled cases are strictly discouraged and each error should be handled with care (and the potential crash should be intentional),
 - as a important project open-source project it should be sufficiently documented.
 This can be enforced by the appropriate Rust macro.
 However, documentation requirement won't probably be strict from the beginning as it can lead to a poor documentation (to satisfy the compiler) and be a burden in the initial phases of project implementation (also the code will change much more in the beginning leading to the need of constant documentation updates),
-- versioning of the libraries will be further discussed, however, formal versions are not necessary to perform the inital phases of the implementation.
+- versioning of the libraries will be further discussed, however, formal versions are not necessary to perform the initial phases of the implementation.

 ### Security

 Among other goals Stratum V2 aims to significantly improve the security and privacy of pool mining.
 Those goals should be actively tested and discussed.
 And not taken for granted from the specifications.

-Author's master's degree is in Cybersecurity therefore it's natural that I'd like to focus on not just implementing Stratum V2 reference implementation, but to focus on the security as well.
+Author's master's degree is in CyberSecurity therefore it's natural that I'd like to focus on not just implementing Stratum V2 reference implementation, but to focus on the security as well.
 As security is always a broad topic the following list is rather illustrative:

 - try to put the security features to the test.
 This can include recording the protocol messages and testing the expected entropy of the encrypted data stream.
 Furthermore, encrypted messages don't guarantee complete privacy (think side-channel analysis e.g. message sizes).
 It should be tested that the known attacks (e.g. the ones described in [Ruben Recabarren - Hardening Stratum, the Bitcoin Pool Mining Protocol](https://www.youtube.com/watch?v=sFdeeddVEpI)) are not possible.
 - use Rust features like ownership/borrowing and slicing (pointer views) to avoid unnecessary data copying (e.g. private/secret keys can reside only in one place in the memory), so the benefits are not only performance-wise (less data copying)